Woolfsky/startup/notes.md

 <br>
 The box model is how CSS holds everything.
 From smallest to largest is content (text/images) > padding (inherits background color) > border (color/thickness/line stype) > margin (only represents whitespace)<br>

+Note, that padding controls the spacing within and element (between the content and its border) while margin controls the spacing between elements.<br>

 <br>